-- A student may repeat a course in Phase 1 only once. - To progress to Phase 2 a student shall: - successfully complete all courses in Phase 1 within the stipulated maximum duration of the Phase (4 semesters). - \circ achieve a cumulative grade point average (cGPA) of 2.5 or higher at the end of Phase 1. - If a student passed all courses in the Phase with a cGPA less than 2.5, they must repeat some courses passed so as to raise their cGPA provided they do not exceed the stipulated maximum duration for the Phase.
+- A student may repeat a course in Phase 1 only once. - To progress to Phase 2 a student shall: - o successfully complete all courses in Phase 1 within the stipulated maximum duration of the Phase (4 semesters). - o achieve a cumulative grade point average (cGPA) of 2.00 or higher at the end of Phase 1.